Director – Fede Alvarez – 2024 – US – Cert. 15 – 119m

 It was shown to press on the huge IMAX screen at London’s Cineworld, Leicester Square, and, I have to say, that cinema’s peerless presentation made all the difference.
 So go and see it there or on another, equally well-furnished, big screen.

-Alien: Romulus is out in cinemas in the UK on Friday, August 16th.
+Alien: Romulus is out on digital on Friday, October 18th following its release in UK cinemas on Friday, August 16th.

 Trailer: